clintonbrito/restful-api-ecommerce/README.md

 ## 🔭 Future features

 For future features, I intend to include:
+1. Unit testing with a high code coverage;
-1. Date filtering for sales;
+2. Date filtering for sales;
-2. Separate business logic in service layer;
-3. Work on better DTOs;
+3. Improve user authentication and authorization policy;
-4. Use Authentication as a middleware instead of manually checking JWT credentials;
+4. Use Auth as a middleware instead of manually checking JWT credentials;
+5. Separate business logic in service layer;
+6. Work on better DTOs;
-5. Deploy the project on a cloud service.
+7. Deploy the project on a cloud service.

 <br>